gopalepic/Celebal-Internship/Week-2/reade.md

 ```
 ### For windows VM

-Create Windows VM
+1. Create Windows VM

-use RDP (Remote Desktop Connection)
+2. se RDP (Remote Desktop Connection)

-opne it and just put the IP address
+3. opne it and just put the IP address

 ## 2) Create an App Service Plan Provision a Web App in the existing App Service Plan and deploy a simple welcome page on it

-Search for Web app in searchbox
+1. Search for Web app in searchbox

-As my website was based on Nodejs techstack , so i choose the programming language as Nodejs
+2. As my website was based on Nodejs techstack , so i choose the programming language as Nodejs

-share the github repo of your project
+3. share the github repo of your project

-upload it
+4. upload it

 ![alt text](image.png)